Public-Health-Scotland/technical-docs/Posit Infrastructure/New Posit Environment Quick Start Guide.md

 **Important Notes**

-- You must complete the form linked to above in order to receive support relating to the new Posit environment.
+- You must complete the form linked above to receive support relating to the new Posit environment.
 - Do not contact Jumping Rivers, unless they request further information from you directly.
 - Do not raise a request or incident in Service Now, unless directed to do so by the Data Science Team.